Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Spectral analysis of ideal preconditioner

 where $\mathsf v_1$, $\mathsf v_2$, and $\mathsf{\upmu}$ are vectors of the coefficients associated with the basis sets $\{\varphi_i\}_{i=1}^n$, $\{\phi_j\}_{j=1}^m$, and $\{\psi_k\}_{k=1}^\ell $.
 The matrices $\mathsf{A}$, $\mathsf{A_2}$, and $\mathsf{M}$ are defined in Section~\ref{subsec:fem}.

 The following Lemma provides an algebraic interpretation of the discrete inf-sup stability conditions presented in Section~\ref{sec:method}, and is based on the seminal work by Malkus~\cite{malkus}, which gives a specific link between the discrete inf-sup constant and the eigenvalues of a generalized eigenvalue problem.
 The next proof will follow similar arguments to the ones in~\cite[Lemma 3]{BENZI2026118522}. \begin{lemma}[Algebraic inf-sup condition] Let $\mathsf{A}, \mathsf{A_2}$, $\mathsf{B}$ and $\mathsf{M}$ be the matrices defined in previous sections, and assume that the discrete inf-sup condition in Proposition~\ref{prop:inf_sup_discrete} is satisfied.
-Moreover, let $\tilde{\mathsf{{A}}}$ be defined as in~\eqref{eqn:Atilde}, and $\widetilde{\mathsf{M}}_2= $, being $\mathsf{M_2}$ the mass matrix defined on $V_{2,h}$.
+Moreover, let $\tilde{\mathsf{{A}}}$ be defined as in~\eqref{eqn:Atilde}, and $\widetilde{\mathsf{M}}_2= $, being $\mathsf{M_2}$ the mass matrix defined on $V_{2,h}$\footnote{In principle, $\mathsf{M_2}$ might not coincide with the mass matrix $\mathsf{M}$ defined on the multiplier space $\Lambda_h$, unless $V_{2,h}\equiv\Lambda_h$.}.
 Then, there exists a positive constant $\bar \theta $ independent of the mesh sizes $h_{\Omega}$ and $h_{\Omega_2}$ (but depending on coefficients $\beta$ and $\beta_2$) such that

 where $\mathcal{S}\coloneqq{\{\mathsf{v} \in \mathbb{R}^{n+m} | \mathsf{u^T} \mathsf{\widetilde{A}}\mathsf{v} =0\>\> \text{for} \> \mathsf{u} \in \ker(\mathsf{B})\}}$. \end{lemma}

 \begin{proof} We start by recalling the following inverse inequality, valid for all $\mu_h \in \Lambda_h$: with $C$ a positive constant independent of $h_{\Omega_2}$ \cite{BoffiGastaldi2024}.
 By definition of the norms in~\eqref{eq:norm1} and~\eqref{eq:norm2}, and assuming constant coefficients $\beta_i$ in each subdomain, we have